Plofland/photo-portfolio/README.md

+# Personal Portfolio

-This is my personal portfolio that will serve primarily as a photography portfolio and secondarily as a web developer portfolio.
+This will serve primarily as a photography portfolio and secondarily as a web developer portfolio.

 ## Getting Started Locally